 The SEND Code of Practice 2015 says:

 A child in need is defined within the Act as:

-This means that if your child is disabled, the local authority must carry out an assessment of their care needs, though there is no prescribed process they must follow.
+The local authority must carry out an assessment of a child in need, though there is no prescribed process they must follow.
 There may not therefore be a formal assessment, and needs could be identified as part of the work the Family Support service provides, for example.

+The SEND Code of Practice 2015 says: